anujs2099/rhce-sample-exams_1st-edition/lab2.md

 -  Project directory name is task1
 -  Use the inventory file & configuration file from lab1/task2
--  Create a playbook that creates a user by the name lisa on all hosts using the name of the user as a variable within the playbook
+-  Create a playbook that creates a user by the name lisa on all hosts as follows:
+   - using the name of the user as a variable within the playbook
+   - make sure the user uses the shell /bin/bash

 **Task 2**